-amount was figured or why eligib was denied or stopped, the requirements, and why those requirements were not met; and ility Answers questions posed by the the complainant, or the complain representative.
-Customer Testifies and calls witnesses to to and estify; Asks questions of the ALJ, Agen representative or the Agency witnesses; and су Makes a final statement.
+amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and • Answers questions posed by the ALJ, the complainant, or the complainant's representative.
+Customer • Testifies and calls witnesses to testify; and • Asks questions of the ALJ, Agency representative or the Agency witnesses; and • Makes a final statement.